 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 32-1122.
 Qualifications for license

-A. A contractor's license shall be issued only by act of the registrar of contractors.
+A. A contractor's license may be issued only by act of the registrar of contractors.
 The registrar shall:

 1. Classify and qualify applicants for a license.

 2. If necessary, change the license classification of a licensee in the case of a title reclassification, with or without a bond rider for the purpose of continuing liability on the bond.

 4. Establish written examinations to protect the health and safety of the public.

 B. To obtain, renew or maintain a license under this chapter, the applicant or licensee shall:

 1. Submit to the registrar of contractors a verified application on forms that are prescribed by the registrar of contractors and that contain the following information: